w3c/mediacapture-transform/explainer.md

 </pre>

 ## Design considerations ##

-(Explanation of the Three Stages of the Breakout Box belong here)

 This design is built upon the Streams API.
 This is a natural interface for stuff that can be considered a "sequence of objects", and has an ecosystem